Louis Virtel: Further career

 After his Jeopardy! appearance, Virtel continued writing for television and digital media.
 In 2017, he wrote for the short-lived TV Land show Throwing Shade.
 In March 2018, he began publishing recaps of the 16th season of American Idol for Vulture.
 In addition to his HitFix contributions, which continued until 2016, he has also published pieces in Billboard and Time.
-Since 2018, Virtel has hosted the Crooked Media podcast Keep It! with fellow television writer Ira Madison III.
+Since 2018, Virtel has hosted the Crooked Media podcast Keep It!.
 Virtel appeared on an episode of Who Wants to Be a Millionaire that aired on March 13, 2019.
 On June 26, 2023, Virtel appeared as a guest host on the television channel Turner Classic Movies, where he helped present the 1995 film The Celluloid Closet and five additional films shown in the documentary.

-As of 2024, Virtel is currently working as a writer for Jimmy Kimmel Live!.
+As of 2026, Virtel is working as a writer for Jimmy Kimmel Live!.
 He occasionally appears in-person on the show in a segment called "Virtel It Like It Is".
 As a result of his affiliation with Jimmy Kimmel, he has also contributed to various awards broadcasts Kimmel has hosted, including the 72nd Primetime Emmy Awards, as well as the 95th and 96th Academy Awards.
 Virtel confirmed on an episode of Keep It! that his contributions to the 96th Academy Awards included a joke about French actor Gérard Depardieu eating his own vomit.
 He earned a Primetime Emmy Award nomination for Outstanding Writing for a Variety Special as part of its writing staff.

 In 2024, the Jeopardy! spinoff Pop Culture Jeopardy! premiered on Amazon Prime Video, with Virtel serving as a writer for the show.
 For his work as a part of the Pop Culture Jeopardy! team, Virtel won the award for Quiz and Audience Participation show at the 77th Writers Guild of America Awards.
 Virtel also served as a writer for the 31st Screen Actors Guild Awards.